Houston Plant Explosion Lawyer

 Should I File a Claim With my Homeowner’s Insurance or Speak to a Plant Explosion Lawyer First?

-The list of potential injuries in a chemical plant explosion is nearly endless.
+The list of potential injuries in a chemical plant or refinery explosion is nearly endless.

-Sometimes, these explosions are fatal for plant workers.
+Sometimes, these chemical plant explosions are fatal for plant workers.
 Others in a nearby vicinity could sustain very serious injuries.

 Experienced Houston Plant Explosion Lawyers

 At Reich & Binstock, we know how high the stakes are.
-Our plant explosion attorneys have handled catastrophic injury cases, as well as class action lawsuits in the past, so we know how to get the best compensation for you.
+Our chemical plant explosion attorneys have handled catastrophic injury cases, as well as class-action lawsuits in the past, so we know how to get the best compensation for you.
+Our law firm is dedicated to recovering compensation for the medical expenses, severe injuries, and other losses that chemical explosion victims suffer.

 There is a never a fee unless we recover on your behalf.